 Role Aids supplement Witches.
 The Powers worshipped by Faerie witches can appear as either male or female.
 In their true form they are neither.

-invokedDaemons (called "Yugoloths" in 2nd and 3rd edition), Neutral Evil and from Hades, who just want to spread suffering.
-(Have officially become demons in 4E, although there's implied to be something different about them.)
+invokedDaemons (called "Yugoloths" in 2nd, 3rd and 5th edition), Neutral Evil and from Hades, who just want to spread suffering.
+(Officially became demons in 4E, although there's implied there was something different about them.)

 The Planescape setting has always had many more, including but not limited to the gehreleths, night hags, barghests, rakshasas, baatorians, kytons, baernaloths, hordlings, avari and diakka, all of which have numerous variants themselves.
 Let's just say there's a whole lot of evil outsiders available in D&D.